Defense Secretary Jim Mattis resigns, scolding Trump over military judgment

 Trump and Mattis have reportedly been at odds recently over military issues, according to numerous published reports.

+The president just this week announced he was pulling all U.S. troops out of Syria, a sudden policy shift that blindsided Congress and most senior officials at the Pentagon and State Department.

+Sen. Lindsey Graham, R-S.C., said at a press conference earlier Thursday that Mattis told him he thought it is not the right time to leave Syria.

-The president pulled out of the Iran nuclear deal without consulting with Mattis, who had to scramble to get Trump on the phone before that formal announcement was made.
+Previously, Trump pulled out of the Iran nuclear deal without consulting Mattis, who had to scramble to get the president on the phone before that formal announcement was made.

 This this past summer, Trump surprised Mattis again by pausing U.S. military exercises with South Korean in a concession to North Korean dictator Kim Jong Un.